A 24/7 licensed-RN nurse triage line

 Who picks up

-An operator who builds for compliance, and a nurse who's actually carried the pager.
+An operator who builds for compliance, and a nurse who's carried the pager.

 Built to satisfy both the compliance officer signing the contract and the patient on the other end of the call.